 This volume addresses the great directors and key artistic movements, but also ventures beyond these well-established films and figures, broadening the canon through an examination of many neglected but intriguing French films.
-Framing essays explore the salient stylistic elements, cultural contexts, and the various conceptions of cinema in France, from avant-gardes to filmmaking by women, from documentary and realism to the Tradition of Quality, as well as genres like comedy, crime film, and horror.
+Framing essays explore the salient stylistic elements, cultural contexts and the various conceptions of cinema in France, from avant-gardes to filmmaking by women, from documentary and realism to the Tradition of Quality, as well as genres like comedy, crime and horror.
 Illustrated by screen shots, film reviews by leading international experts offer original approaches to both overlooked titles and acknowledged classics.
 Readers wishing to explore particular topics in greater depth will be grateful for the book’s reading recommendations and comprehensive filmography.

-Tim Palmer is associate professor of film studies at the University of North Carolina Wilmington and the author ofBrutal Intimacy: Analyzing Contemporary French Cinema.
-He has also published widely in theFrench Review, Cinema Journal, and Studies in French Cinema among others.
+Tim Palmer is associate professor of film studies at the University of North Carolina Wilmington and the author of Brutal Intimacy: Analyzing Contemporary French Cinema.
+He has also published widely in the French Review Cinema Journal and Studies in French Cinema among others.